CHILD PROTECTIVE ACT

 (c) Who has been placed for care or adoption in violation of law; or

 (d) Who is without proper education because of the failure to comply with section 33-202, Idaho Code.

-(29) "Protective supervision" means a legal status created by court order in neglect and abuse cases whereby the child is permitted to remain in his home under supervision by the department.
+(30) "Protective supervision" is a legal status created by court order in a child protective case whereby the child is in the legal custody of his or her parent(s), guardian(s) or other legal custodian(s), subject to supervision by the department.

 The Idaho Code is the property of the state of Idaho and is made available on the Internet as a public service.
 Any person who reproduces or distributes the Idaho Code for commercial purposes is in violation of the provisions of Idaho law and shall be deemed to be an infringer of the state of Idaho's copyright.